Happy Ghost: Release

+Box office

 Happy Ghost was a hit for Cinema City and grossed a total of HK$17,414,334.
 The movie ran in theaters from 14 July 1984 to 3 August 1984.

+Alternate title

 In the Philippines, the film was released by South Cinema Films as Magic to Win 3: The Origin on 12 January 1989, after Happy Ghost II and III (respectively released as Magic to Win and Magic to Win 2).
-In the Malaysia, the film was launched on TV3 called as Cinema programme slot aired on Friday, 18 November 2022 at 10pm until 11:59pm MST in Cantonese dubbed and Malay subtitle.

 Reception

 In his book Horror and Science Fiction Film IV, Donald C. Willis stated that Happy Ghost was "fairly elaborate and inventive, but tends to run off in all directions".